zeyad-kay/fourier-transform/README.md

 # Fourier Transform
 This is a C++ implementation of the Discrete and Fast Fourier Transforms along with building the source into a *DLL* for consuming in other languages.

-There is also a python script just to demonstrate a proof of concept of how to use the *DLL* and comparing the speed of the algorithms with increasing the size of data.
+There is also a python script just to demonstrate a proof of concept on how to use the *DLL* and comparing the speed of the algorithms with increasing the size of data.

 __Disclaimer__: The *DLL* will probably not work on linux as *DLL* is Windows specific.

 # Build
-The repo already has the C++ source for the Fourier Transform and the *DLL* already generated in the *lib/demo* folder.
+The repo already has the C++ source for the Fourier Transform and a 32-bit *DLL* already generated in the *lib/demo* folder.
 So for only running the demo jump
 [here](#Demo).

-For building the *DLL*, open the Visual Studio solution in the *lib/Fourier* folder, make your changes and build.
+For building the *DLL*, open the Visual Studio solution in the *lib/Fourier* folder, make your changes and build depending on your Python version (32 or 64 bit).
 You will find a *Fourier.dll* file in the *Debug* folder.

 # Demo
 To run the demo, make sure you have Python installed then: